michellevit/Production-Planner/README.txt

 -Select the main branch: git checkout main
 -Run: git pull origin main
 -Run: docker-compose build
--Start the Docker app again to see changes - run: docker-compose up
+-Start the Docker app again to see changes
+--To update ALL services - run:
+        docker-compose down
+        docker-compose up -d
+--To update affected services - run:
+        docker-compose up --build [backend/frontend/db]
+        (e.g. docker-compose up --build backend) -Cleanup (Optional):
+--If you're certain that the changes are working as expected, you can remove any old or unused containers and images to save disk space:
+--Run: docker-compose down --rmi local
+--Note: This removes containers and images not in use

 -----------